kevyuu/rapid-queue/README.md

   var front = queue.front();
 ```

-It will return the front element without removing it from the queue
+It will return the front element without removing it from the queue.
+It will return null if queue is empty.

 ###Remove front element